Unilever sources over 1/3 of agricultural raw materials sustainably

 Marc Engel, Chief Procurement Officer said: “Climate change, water scarcity, unsustainable farming practices, and rising populations all threaten agricultural supplies and food security.
 Half of the raw materials Unilever buys are from the farming and forestry industries, so ensuring a secure supply of these materials is a major business issue.
 However, sustainable sourcing is not only about managing business risks, it also presents an opportunity for growth, allowing brands to stand out in the marketplace”

-One example is how Knorr has supported sustainable growth for the Foods category.
+One example is how Knorr has supported sustainable growth for the Foods & Refreshment division.
 In September 2012 a new soup launched in France became the first Unilever product to promote an ingredient (tomatoes) as sustainably grown in accordance with the Unilever Sustainable Agriculture Code.
 This was made possible through the Knorr Sustainability Partnership Fund, which uses €1 million a year to support vegetable suppliers on complex sustainable agriculture projects.
 This development has boosted shelf standout and competitive differentiation and now Knorr plans to continue to label other products.